 possum playing dead so he won't get dead for reals

-pretending they just don’t see or hear anything (“I believe the elders”) can be a pretty good way for some people to be left alone
+Pretending they just don’t see or hear anything (“I believe the elders”) can be a pretty effective way for some people to be left alone.

 I’ll add that for the ones who are preyed upon who act as if all is well because they’ve been told to and because they genuinely hope it will help their marriage, I’d give the name Pretender.